Robert D Reed Publishers

 The book is fully illustrated with a wildlife collage for each letter of the alphabet before each story.
 Discovering so many animals in various categories all over the world, she summarized her findings in photo collages of animal types, for example a collage of 50 ground animals and a collage comparing wallabies with kangaroos.
 "A to Z Fun Fables Full of Flavor" has over 60 images, but because many of these have up to 25 small images within a collage, there are literally hundreds of images in this book.

-As an editor/graphic designer/publisher, she invited some of Robert D. Reed Publishers' authors as well as friends and family to participate, sending her their alliterations to add to the book, therefore making it a community effort with contributors all over the United States and even England.
+In the larger version of this book, as an editor/graphic designer/publisher, she invited some of Robert D. Reed Publishers' authors as well as friends and family to participate, sending her their alliterations to add to the book, therefore making it a community effort with contributors all over the United States and even England.

 So yes, this is a silly book, but it is also very educational!
 At least, it certainly was for her!
 And at age 74, Reed is still thriving on learning.
 This is a book that could be used by speech therapists to help people enunciate as many feel like tongue twisters.
 Examples: "Barnaby Bob Brooks, the Beastly Blue Baboon Bought a Bigger, Brighter Blue Basketball than his Best Buddy, Baby Brother Byron Barack Baboon."
 "Chloe, a Comical Captivating Creative Caring Clown, from Cleone, California, Coasted in her Cute Clown Car to the Clown Convention in Cortez, Colorado."
-"Samantha Sampson, a Studious Science Student, Screamed, “If Snails or Snakes Spin into Space, Scared Students will Scram!”
+"Samantha Sampson, a Studious Science Student, Screamed, 'If Snails or Snakes Spin into Space, Scared Students will Scram!'”

 And when Reed came up with the idea to have people participate by writing alliterations to go with their initials, well, the fun was just nonstop and kept spreading!
 Yes, FUN is one of the author's absolute top values.